NdtXBL/bo3autosplitter/readme.md

 **Reset by Skipto**: Enabling this will make the timer reset everytime the mission restarts by checking if the skipto memory code jumped from 0 to 8.

-**Split by Skipto**: When IL mode is enabled, this setting will auto-split everytime you encounter a new skipto (excluding the first three skiptos: 0, 8, & 16).
-You will need to make sure that you know the exact amount of skiptos per map.
+**Start Safeguard**: When IL mode is enabled, this setting will avoid starting the timer unless you have reset the mission.
+This is how IL mode used to function by default but I decided to seperate it.

+**Map Safeguard**: This

 **Map Safeguard**: This will add a fail-safe where the game checks if the previous mission was really complete or not before splitting.

 **Auto-Split Missions**: This will determine if the auto-splitter will function on the desired mission(s)

 # Known Issues
 - Memory codes break in co-op lobbies (fast-loads on the load remover doesn't work, auto-splitter only works for host).
-You can avoid some of these issues by disabling the **Remove Fast-Loads**.
+You can avoid some of these issues by disabling the **Remove Fast-Loads** option.